 The most important part of your brand is its name, isn’t it?
 The name of your blog will also be a part of the website URL or domain name of your blog.

 With free or hosted platforms, you’ll always have a URL that includes the name of the platform itself.

 With most free blogging platforms, you don’t get to own your own domain name.
-This means your website or blog address will look something like:
+This means your website or blog address will look something like this: